isabelc/Comment-Notifier-No-Spammers/readme.txt

 * Send a "Thank You" message for first time commentators.
 * Send a copy of EACH notification to emails of your choice.

-= Easily Switch From Other Comments Subcription Plugins =
+= Easily Switch From Other Comments Subscription Plugins =

 Your subscribers will be imported for an easy switch from the following listed plugins.
 This is done automatically upon activation.
 Your comment subscribers will be migrated from these plugins: